 “Nothing really means anything.”
 That is the essence of Nihilism Lite.
 You’ve heard it a million times.
 You’ve probably had the thought yourself sometimes, even if you’ve never considered yourself a nihilist.

 Lite nihilism divides meanings into “real” ones, which could do the job if they existed, and other ones, which are inadequate.

 Nihilism just follows the lead of common eternalist systems here.
 They want to trick you into putting all your energy into their system.
 To do that, they make a two-pronged assault on your ability to perceive meaning accurately.
 They claim that their special meanings are supremely valuable; and that other meanings aren’t “really” meaningful at all.

-They say their special meanings are absolute, ultimate, objective, or transcendent.
+- They say their special meanings are absolute, ultimate, objective, or transcendent.
 These are abstract metaphysical properties which supposedly somehow confer infinite value.

 Nihilism agrees with this categorization, but denies that there are any of the first, “real” type of meaning.
 The Lite version grudgingly admits that the second, defective type does seem to exist.
-Full-strength nihilism says that those also aren’t meaningful denies at all.
+Full-strength nihilism says that those also aren’t meaningful at all.

 Commonly, one falls into nihilism by seeing through only the first prong of eternalism’s propaganda.
 You realize an ideology’s supposed absolute meanings aren’t so special after all—and some of them are just wrong.
 What you don’t notice is that its denigration of other meanings is also a lie.
 Instead, unfortunately, you accept its framing of the actual world as an insignificant vale of tears.
 Then you are left with nearly nothing, which might not be a lot of fun.